No win, no fee brachial plexus compensation claims

 - Accidents at work – often linked to manual handling and heavy lifting, leading to the arm being forcefully pulled or stretched.
 Heavy weights falling on a shoulder can also cause compression injuries.

-- Falls from height – resulting in heavy impact on the shoulder and arm.
+- Falls from height – resulting in a heavy impact on the shoulder and arm.

 - Wound injuries – such as a knife wound damaging or cutting a nerve or nerves.